 - What are some solutions to world hunger?

-Unfortunately, however, the problem is far too complex—and stems from far too many factors—to offer a simple, all-encompassing answer.
-At the moment, the best anyone can do is try to alleviate as many people currently suffering from the effects of world hunger as possible, which is exactly what Embrace Relief does and has done since 2013.
+Unfortunately, however, the problem is far too complex — and stems from far too many factors — to offer a simple, all-encompassing answer.
+While the international community continues to work on solutions to this pressing issue, we can work together to alleviate suffering from the effects of world hunger in the short term.
+This is a role that Embrace Relief has played since 2013.

 How We Limit Global Starvation: Our World Hunger Solutions and Facts

-Please consider donating today to contribute to our extremely effective ways to end world hunger and help vulnerable people who are constantly struggling to find their next meal.
+But we can’t do any of this without the help of generous people like you.
+Please consider donating to Embrace Relief today, via the donation box below, to contribute to our global efforts to end world hunger and help vulnerable people who are constantly struggling to find their next meal.
 Not only are you providing them the gift of nutrition, you’re giving them hope for a healthier, happier future as well.
 Together, let’s do everything we possibly can to stop world hunger!